 - Information about ongoing clinical trials and new treatment options.
 We have actively participated in clinical trials since 1992.

-- Access to cancer-related information, education, and support, including a Breast Health Patient Navigator Program
+- Access to cancer-related information, education, and support, including a Nurse Navigator Program & Social Services

 - A cancer registry that collects data on type and stage of cancers and treatment results and offers lifelong patient follow-up.

 Support & Education

 We have staff and resources to support you through this journey.
 An oncology social worker and a cancer care patient coordinator help patients navigate the medical system.
 Let us be your "GPS" to help negotiate the trail ahead.
 In the Cancer Boutique, we offer wigs and knitted caps, plus a breast boutique for private consultation and fitting resources.
 We also offer free educational seminars, restorative classes and support groups for patients and their loved ones throughout the year, and we’ve been participating in clinical trials since 1992.

 Our Partner: Alaska Cancer Care Alliance

 The Alaska Cancer Care Alliance (ACCA) is an organization designed to help cancer patients, survivors and their loved ones throughout their journey, both during and post treatment.
 The goal is to ensure that no one is alone by linking survivors with the appropriate resources and creating new ones to address the emotional, social and financial needs of the patient.
 The ACCA was developed by a group of oncologists who saw the need to close the gap in communication and is looking to link organizations and resources in order to better provide services to cancer patients.
-Through navigation, educational workshops and support, they are here to help!
+Through educational workshops and support, they are here to help!